keithschulze/BioInfoSummer-Workshop/automate/automate.md

 ```

 ---
-Let's automate the different steps in scoring the number of cell expressing different markers.
+Next, let's automate the different steps in scoring the number of cell expressing different markers.

 Segment the DAPI channel by threshold and run watershed to split touching cells.